Police officer Degree Holder Entry Programme

 The Degree Holder Entry Programme (DHEP) route into policing is an exciting opportunity for talented individuals from all backgrounds to obtain a degree whilst working and earning a full salary.

-You will be eligible to apply for our Degree Holder Entry Programme if you already hold or are nearing completion of a Bachelor’s degree (or international equivalent) in any subject.
+You will be eligible to apply for our Degree Holder Entry Programme if you already hold a Bachelor’s degree in any subject (or international equivalent) at the time of application or if you are working towards one.
+You are not eligible to apply for the DHEP route if you hold or are working towards the Degree in Professional Policing (DiPP).

 The DHEP programme will be delivered in partnership with a local Higher Education Institute (HEI) and is a two year programme which culminates in the achievement of a Level 6 Diploma in Professional Policing Practice.

-This entry route currently leads to becoming a patrol officer.
+This entry route currently leads to becoming a police officer.
 The programme includes classroom delivery, practical application and tutorship and study is split between the HEI campuses and Police Headquarters in Portishead.

 You will be classed as a full-time student and so will be able to take advantage of student benefits.